nurdwerks/storymaker/Books/Book 4 - The Stone Season/Chapter 02 - The New Rules.md

-# Chapter 2: The New Rules
+## Chapter 2: The New Rules

----

-### Scene 1: The Scavenge
+### Scene 1: The Scavenge / Sector 4 Impact Crater

-- **Key Event:** Angelica and Zephyr impact the ground in Sector 4 (the slums), landing in a crater created by Zenith debris.
+- **Key Event:** _CRUNCH._
+- **Key Event:** Angelica hits the bottom of the crater.
+Mud.
+Trash.
+Sludge.
+- **Key Event:** She rolls, coughing.
+The air tastes of sulfur and rot.
+The Undercity.
+- **Key Event:** Zephyr lands next to her.
+He groans, clutching his side.

-  - _Key Dialog:_ **Zephyr:** "I think I broke a rib.
-Add it to the tab."
+- **Key Event:** "I think I broke a rib," he wheezes.
+"Add it to the tab."
+- **Key Event:** They aren't alone.
+- **Key Event:** A figure is crawling through the debris.
+A scavenger.
+Rags wrapped around his feet.

-- **Key Event:** A local scavenger attempts to loot the boots of a dying noble, Lord Vermillion, who tries to command authority based on his title.
+- **Key Event:** He is pulling at the boots of a body.
+- **Key Event:** The body moves.
+It's Lord Vermillion, a minor noble who fell with them.
-  - _Key Dialog:_ **Lord Vermillion:** "I am Lord Vermillion!
+- **Key Event:** "Get off me, peasant!"
+Vermillion shrieks.
+"I am Lord Vermillion!
 I command you!
 Do you know who I am?
 I am a Peer of the Realm!"

----
+- **Key Event:** The scavenger ignores him.
+He pulls out a rusty knife.
+He wants the boots.

-### Scene 2: The Kill
+### Scene 2: The Kill / The Crater

+- **Key Event:** Angelica moves to intervene.
+"Stop!"
+- **Key Event:** Before she can take a step, a blur of motion drops from the shadows.
+- **Key Event:** Ria.
+- **Key Event:** She lands on the scavenger's back.
+- **Key Event:** _CRACK._
+- **Key Event:** She snaps his neck.
+Efficient. ruthless.
+- **Key Event:** The scavenger goes limp.
-- **Key Event:** Ria enters the scene and kills the scavenger by snapping his neck to take the boots for Lisbet.
+- **Key Event:** Ria doesn't look at the body.
+She pulls the boots off.
-  - _Character Defining Moment:_ **Ria** — Efficiently eliminates a scavenger and loots a noble without hesitation, prioritizing the needs of her unit (Lisbet) over social hierarchy.
+- **Key Event:** She throws them to Lisbet, who is shivering nearby.
-  - _Key Dialog:_ **Ria:** "Put them on.
-Your soles were worn through."
+- **Key Event:** "Put them on," Ria says.
+"Your soles were worn through."

----
+- **Key Event:** Angelica stares.
+"You killed him."
+- **Key Event:** "He was armed," Ria says.
+"And Lisbet needs shoes."

-### Scene 3: The Speech
+### Scene 3: The Speech / The Crater

+- **Key Event:** Lord Vermillion is sobbing.
+"Thank you!
+Thank you, citizen!
+I will reward you!
+My house is powerful!"
+- **Key Event:** Angelica kneels beside him.
+"He's bleeding.
+We need to bind this."
+- **Key Event:** Ria steps in front of her.
+"No."
+- **Key Event:** "What?"
-- **Key Event:** Ria stops Angelica from helping the injured Lord Vermillion, labeling him "dead weight."
+- **Key Event:** "Leave him," Ria says.
-  - _Character Defining Moment:_ **Ria** — Rejects the concept of Zenith charity, viewing it as "noise" and "calorie-negative."
+- **Key Event:** "He's hurt!"
-  - _Key Dialog:_ **Ria:** "He's noise.
-He's calorie-negative.
+- **Key Event:** "He's noise," Ria says flatly.
+"He's calorie-negative.
 We can't carry him.
 We can't feed him.
 If you heal him, he just starves slower.
 Leave him."

----
+- **Key Event:** Vermillion stares at them.
+"You can't!
+I am a Lord!"

-### Scene 4: The Law
+### Scene 4: The Law / The Crater Edge

-- **Key Event:** Ria stands on debris and declares a new set of laws for the Undercity: survival depends on utility and caloric intake, not previous rank.
-  - _Character Defining Moment:_ **Angelica Ward** — Accepts Ria's logic and steps back from helping the noble, hardening her resolve for the sake of survival.
+- **Key Event:** Ria climbs up onto a pile of twisted metal.
+She looks down at them.
-  - _Key Dialog:_ **Ria:** "Zenith laws are for full bellies.
-Down here, the only law is caloric intake.
+- **Key Event:** "Zenith laws are for full bellies," she announces.
+"Down here, the only law is caloric intake.
 You work, you eat.
 You steal, you die."
+- **Key Event:** She points at Vermillion.
+"He can't work.
+So he doesn't eat."
-  - _Key Dialog:_ **Ria:** "There are no seats on the council here, Ward.
+- **Key Event:** She looks at Angelica.
+"There are no seats on the council here, Ward.
 There is only the food chain.
 Are you eating, or are you meat?"
+- **Key Event:** Angelica looks at the dying noble.
+Then she looks at the dark, hungry city around them.
+- **Key Event:** She stands up.
+She wipes the mud from her hands.
+- **Key Event:** "I'm eating," she says.
+- **Key Event:** "Good," Ria says.
+"Now strip him.
+His coat is wool.
+We can use it."
+- **Key Event:** Angelica hesitates for one second.
+Then she bends down.
-  - _Key Dialog:_ **Angelica Ward:** "Morality is a luxury we left upstairs.
-Move."
+- **Key Event:** "Morality is a luxury we left upstairs," she whispers.
+"Move."

 ---

 _Summarized from Book 4 source material._